-Hugo Throssell Youth Award
+Hugo Throssell Writing Award for Youth

-The KSP Foundation is proud to present this brand new annual writing competition to honour Hugo Throssell VC.
+The KSP Foundation is proud to present this annual writing competition to honour Hugo Throssell VC.
 It is open to all students who live, or go to school, in the Shire of Mundaring.
 Hugo was the husband of writer Katharine Susannah Prichard.
 He served in the 10th Light Horse in World War I and was awarded the Victoria Cross for bravery at Gallipoli.
 Hugo was the only Light Horseman to be awarded this medal.

 The Shire of Mundaring includes the townships, villages and rural localities of Bailup, Beechina, Bellevue (part), Boya, Chidlow, Darlington, Glen Forrest, Gorrie, Greenmount, Helena Valley, Hovea, Mahogany Creek, Malmalling, Midvale (part), Mount Helena, Mundaring, Parkerville, Sawyers Valley, Stoneville, Swan View (part), The Lakes and Wooroloo.

 Winners will be invited to an award ceremony at the KSP Writers' Centre in December, where they will have the opportunity to read an excerpt of their work aloud.

 You will need a Submittable account to enter this competition.
 Don't worry!
 It is free and easy to set up.

 Senior (youth 13 to 17 years)

 Every year, on the 11 November, we commemorate the men and women who served Australia and were casualties of war.
 This competition asks young writers to choose ONE of the photo prompts below, for inspiration, and write either an essay or creative short story on the theme of war and remembrance.